WEBGEOCALC

 http://spice.esac.esa.int/webgeocalc

 The instance currently contains operational and archived data as well as data for training purposes of for specific cross-mission scenarios.
 The data used is the latest available in the operational repository and from the latest archive increment published in the PSA.
-There are different data sets available for each missions which are briefly described in WebGeoCalc.
+More concretely WGC includes all the meta-kernels avaiable for the ESA missions.

-IMPORTANT: Understanding the origin of the data being used is paramount for a correct usage of WebGeoCalc if you have any doubts about the data beyond what is described in the tool when selecting a given Data set please contact the ESA SPICE Service.
+IMPORTANT: Understanding the origin of the data being used is paramount for a correct usage of WebGeocalc we highly recommend you to read this page.
+If you have any doubts about the data beyond what is described in the tool when selecting a given Data set please contact the ESA SPICE Service.

 WHY USE WEBGEOCALC?